cnb0/learning-k8s/README.md

 #  k8s-learning

+## 1. Give a man a Container and you keep him busy for a day
+## 2. Teach a man Kubernetes and you keep him busy for a lifetime

 ### Kubernetes is not a “CI/CD”, “Micro-service” focused container cloud

 - kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services.